 6. My Year Abroad by Chang-Rae Lee

-This exciting new novel from the writer Chang-Rae Lee should be on everyone’s radar in February.
-A coming of age tale set in America with the protagonist Tiller, he befriends Pong and together they take off on a year abroad which will change Tiller’s outlook on life forever after.
+A coming of age tale set in America, the protagonist Tiller befriends Pong and together they take off on a year abroad which will change Tiller’s outlook on life forever after.
 An exploration of an American in China and a Chinese man in America, values are questioned, cultural differences are evaluated and a rich commentary on capitalism, global health and parenthood abound.
 If you’re seeking out a novel of escapism and an analysis of Western culture, My Year Abroad will surely delight you.

 7. Why We Swim by Bonnie Tsui